noble-varghese/portfolio/content/blogs/B+Tree index.md

 ---
-title: "Unlock Faster Data Access with B+ Tree Indexing: A Beginner’s Guide".
+title: Unlock Faster Data Access with B+ Tree Indexing - A Beginner’s Guide.
 type: page
 ## description: Click on me to see the content.
 topic: career